Unfortunately, the presence of a complex fibroadenoma in breast tissue means an increased risk of breast cancer.

 Women should ask their physicians to explain the full report on their firbroadenoma.
 If there’s terminolgy that they don’t understand, they should feel free to ask for an explanation.

 This is a benign tumor (mass) of fibrous and glandular tissue.

-When it has any of the above features, it is referred to as a complex fibroadenoma.
+When it has any of the particular cellular features, it is referred to as a complex fibroadenoma.

 What about simple or non-complex adenoma and increased breast cancer risk?